NEET Preparation App, NEET Syllabus, important dates, Books, Study Material, Mock Test, NEET 2020

 - Candidates appearing for NEET 2019 must have passed class 11th and 12th with a minimum of 5 subjects from a recognized board with Physics, Chemistry, Biology/Biotechnology and English as core subjects.

 - A candidate can take as many attempts as he or she wants as there is no limit on a number of permitted attempts.

 - General candidate with less than 50%, OBC, SC, ST with marks less than 40% and PWD with marks less than 45% in their (PCB) in Higher Secondary examination are not eligible for taking up the examination.

-- NEET from 2019 will be held twice in a year in online format.
+- NEET from 2020 will be held twice in a year in online format.

-- The first exam will be held between 03 Feb 2019 and 17 Feb 2019.
+- The first exam will be held between Feb 2020.

-- The second exam will be held from 12 May 2019 to 26 May 2019.
+- The second exam will be held from May 2020.